margretheby/project-exam-2/README.md

 ### Requirements & API
 All API functionality is managed by an existing application.
 This project only covers the front-end application for the API.

-The API you are using for this project can be found under Holidaze in the <a href="https://docs.noroff.dev/" target="_blank">Noroff API Documentation</a>
+The API used for this project can be found under Holidaze in the <a href="https://docs.noroff.dev/" target="_blank">Noroff API Documentation</a>

 ### Links